You’ve probably heard someone, somewhere utter the word “omnichannel.” It sounds hip, new, and revolutionary. But what exactly is it?

 Always look for new outlets and ways to connect each and every channel.
 Create an experience that isn’t locked into a single platform.
-Rather, create an experience that can be completed and repeated on each.
+Rather, create a seamless experience that can be completed and repeated on each.

-An omnichannel retail strategy means that you sell wherever your customers buy—on your website, in-store, and on social media, for example.
+An omnichannel retail strategy means that you sell wherever your customers buy—on your website, in-store, via chatbots, or on social media, for example.

-An omnichannel customer experience is the result of an omnichannel selling strategy, in which brands have a single view of the customer across all channels.
+An omnichannel customer experience is the result of a cross-channel selling strategy, in which brands have a single view of the customer across all sales channels.

 How do you create an omnichannel strategy?

-The first step to creating an omnichannel strategy is to identify which channels your customers shop on the most.
+The first step to creating an omnichannel strategy is identifying which channels your customers shop on the most.
 Then, create strategies for those channels, allowing your customers to make purchases on any of them.